SamMartin92/milestone-project-heritage-housing-issues/README.md

     * Bus Requirment: BR1 & BR2
     * Action Required: Deploy site on heroku
       * Satisfied: Dashboard
+  * **As a data practioner** I want a live site on which to host the project **so that** I can release new pipeline iterations when developed
+    * Bus Requirment: BR2
+    * Action Required: Redeploy up to date commits to Heroku
+      * Satisfied: Dashboard

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * Business Requirement 1: Correlation Study and Data Visualisation